cslavenc/LinguaBlitz/README.md

   it not in the list yet) and press "a" (for Android) &rarr; this will automatically display your app when you run it from IntelliJ

+Using your own Android device:

+- download "expo go" from the play store onto the device
+- run "npm run start:tunnel" which will create a QR code that a physical device can scan with the expo go app.
+  The project will be loaded on that device.

 ## Development

 - `npx depcheck` to check for unused dependencies